Tourism in Finland: Tampere

-Tampere, also known as the "Manchester of Finland", has often been rated as the most popular city in Finland; perhaps it is precisely for this reason that over the years it has grown into Finland's second largest and the second best-known Finnish city in the world after Helsinki.
-The old industrial city built on between lakes Näsijärvi and Pyhäjärvi, and along Tammerkoski rapids has also proved to be quite a significant tourist destination with its various national and international events, museums (such as Moomin Museum) market places (such as Tampere Market Hall) and, of course, its Särkänniemi amusement park, not to mention the world-acclaimed nature in Tampere.
-Tampere's local traditional food "mustamakkara" in particular has aroused a lot of interest in the world, all the way to celebrity chef Anthony Bourdain.
-Tampere also have been officially declared the "Sauna Capital of the World".
+Tampere, also known as the "Manchester of Finland", has often been rated as the most popular city in Finland, and has grown into Finland's second largest, and the second best-known, Finnish city in the world after Helsinki.
+The old industrial city built between lakes Näsijärvi and Pyhäjärvi, and along Tammerkoski rapids has also become a tourist destination hosting various national and international events, museums (such as Moomin Museum), market places (such as Tampere Market Hall) and Särkänniemi amusement park.
+Tampere's local traditional food "mustamakkara" has been recognised internationally, including by celebrity chef Anthony Bourdain.
+Tampere has been officially declared the "Sauna Capital of the World".

 Many of Finland's most important highways between different cities intersect at Tampere, such as the Helsinki-Tampere Highway (part of E12).
 Also, air travel to Tampere is via Tampere-Pirkkala Airport, situated in the neighbouring municipality of Pirkkala, a part of the Tampere metropolitan area.

 Tampere is also known for several educational institutions, such as University of Applied Sciences and Police University College; the Tampere University, like the city, is also the second largest of its kind in Finland.